 What does this mean for heat network consumers (domestic consumers and microbusiness consumers)?

-There are four main grounds listed below that you can complain about if your heat network supplier has not:
+There are four main grounds under the EBRS listed below that you can complain about if your heat network supplier has not:

 What to do if you need to raise a dispute about your heat network supplier about any of the four grounds